humanmade/altis-enhanced-search/docs/README.md

 ![](./assets/banner-search.png)

-The Search module provides a mirrored index of all CMS content that is optimized for search relevance, speed and accuracy.
-The Search module overrides the default search functionality to query the specialized search index in place of a standard MySQL query.
-This means all default search operations using the CMS search APIs for posts such as `WP_Query`, `get_posts`, `get_search_form()` and the REST API search endpoints will transparently make use of the search index.
+The Search module provides a mirrored Elasticsearch index of all CMS content that is optimized for search relevance, speed and accuracy.

 The default Search index and related functionality is provided by the [ElasticPress plugin](https://github.com/10up/ElasticPress) and the multilingual support is derived from [the WordPress.com ElasticSearch library](https://github.com/Automattic/wpes-lib).